chesterXalan/Classwork-PythonMLApplicationDevelopment/README.md

-# Classwork-PythonMachineLearningApplicationDevelopment
+# Classwork-PythonMLApplicationDevelopment
-The classwork from Python Machine Learning Application Development.
+The classwork from Python ML Application Development.